Sir William Clerke, 8th Baronet

 Sir William Henry Clerke, 8th Baronet (25 November 1751 – 10 April 1818) was an English clergyman, rector of Bury, Lancashire.

 Education

 Clerke, of North Weston, Thame and an old Buckinghamshire family, was born 25 November 1751.
-He was educated at John Roysse's Free School in Abingdon, (now Abingdon School).
+He and his older brother Sir Francis Clerke, 7th Baronet were both educated at John Roysse's Free School in Abingdon, (now Abingdon School).

 He received his later education at Christ Church, Oxford, and was a Bachelor of Civil Law and fellow of All Souls College, Oxford.

 Peerage

-In 1778 he succeeded to the baronetcy on the death of his elder brother Francis, who was the favourite aide-de-camp to General John Burgoyne in North America, and was mortally wounded at Saratoga.
+In 1778 he succeeded to the baronetcy on the death of his older brother Francis, who was the favourite aide-de-camp to General John Burgoyne in North America, and was mortally wounded at Saratoga.